When I was in the Navy, we had pithy expressions for just about everything.

 “Are we gonna go ugly-early?
 Or are we gonna drink’em pretty tonight?”

-See the world… piss people off… and get your ass kicked
+Join the Navy… See the world… Piss people off… and get your ass kicked

 In the dental clinics, we’d occasionally get sailors the day after a night out on the town suffering from “Two Dudes Syndrome.”
 Broken teeth.
 Avulsed teeth.
 Lacerated lips.
 Even the occasional fractured mandible.
 The story was the same, every time.
 “I was walking down the street… minding my own business… and these TWO DUDES JUMPED ME from out of nowhere!”